vladoshub/xr-gate/docs/controllers/README.md

 The config will be saved in ~/.config/xr_tracking/override_controller/default.json If you want to retrain, you can delete default.json for new train

-After this, you can enable controller emulation in xr_runtime.
+After this, you can enable controller emulation in xr_client.
 To do this, enable override_controller (by pressing "5").
 Once enabled, gestures are automatically disabled to avoid input conflicts.

 1. If you use an external controller, you can continue to use controller input when you lose hand tracking (default behavior)